Goal 14: Policies, processes and practices

 We support a wide range of practical ongoing and ad hoc programmes of work to encourage and maintain good aquatic stewardship practices.

 Our Sustainable Seafood Policy commits us to a programme of work that adopts the Marine Stewardship Council’s sustainable fish standard.
-This means that any fish on the Marine Conservation Societies endangered list will not be accept or used in any café restaurant or processing site across the University.
+This means that any fish on the Marine Conservation Societies endangered list will not be accepted or used in any café restaurant or processing site across the University.
 The University has also signed up to the Sustainable Fish Cities Pledge.
 This ensures that we will commit to take the appropriate steps to buy sustainable seafood, to protect precious marine environments fish stocks and support good fishing livelihoods.

 Collaborating to maintain shared aquatic ecosystems

+We collaborate with the local community across a variety of efforts to maintain shared aquatic ecosystems.
 We’ve partnered with the River Stewardship Company which works with local communities to repopulate Sphagnum Moss in the nearby Peak District to increase water retention in highlands and reduce flooding downstream.
+Additionally, Professor Martin Evans leads long-term peatland and upland-catchment restoration projects collaborating with the Environment Agency, United Utilities and Moors for the Future.
+These initiatives restore hydrology, reduce sediment and improve downstream water quality, directly benefiting local aquatic biodiversity.

 We’re also working with Manchester City Council on the project, Our rivers our city.
 As part of this, there is a range of local community collaboration on work such as river restoration and habitat enhancement.